desktopui/silver-bullet/docs/index.md

 ## 10 Popular Desktop Applications and the trade-offs

-**Microsoft Office**
+**Adobe Photoshop**

 Classic, client-side value, with a huge legacy and with ongoing process of rewriting.
 No Linux version.

-**Adobe Photoshop**
+**Microsoft Office**

-Classic, client-side value, with a huge legacy and with ongoing process of rewriting.
+_to be fact-checked_ Classic, client-side value, with a huge legacy and with ongoing process of rewriting.
 No Linux version.

 **Skype**